Idukki

 The Sporting Goods UGC playbook: athletes, communities and performance proof

-Sporting goods shoppers want to see someone at their level wearing the kit.
-Beginner, intermediate, pro.
-Activity, skill, distance, pace.
+Sporting goods shoppers want to see someone at their level in the kit, sorted by activity, skill, distance and pace.
 The full playbook: use cases, examples, tips and where Idukki fits.

 A runner buying a £160 carbon-plate shoe does not care what the brand says.
 They care what someone running their pace, in their age bracket, with their gait, said about it on a long-run TikTok at mile 15.
-Sporting goods is the category where the shopper most aggressively self-filters by similarity.
-They want to see a beginner if they are a beginner.
-They want to see a sub-three marathoner if they are chasing one.
-The brand that shows the same hero athlete to every shopper loses to the brand that lets the shopper sort the wall by who looks like them.
+This is the category where the shopper self-filters by similarity hardest of all.
+A beginner wants to see a beginner.
+A runner chasing sub-three wants to see someone who has run it.
+Show the same hero athlete to all of them and you lose to the brand that lets each shopper sort the wall down to the people who look like them.

-Three things make this category distinct.
-The shopper has a measurable goal (a pace, a distance, a route, a grade).
-They are inside a community that talks about gear all day on TikTok, Strava, Reddit and Discord.
-And they self-filter for proof from people who look like them, run like them or climb like them.
-A 4:30 marathon runner does not weight a review from a sub-2:30 elite the same way they weight one from another mid-pack runner.
-Brands that flatten that distinction lose the trust signal entirely.
+The sporting goods shopper carries a measurable goal into the purchase: a pace, a distance, a route, a grade.
+They already live inside a community that talks about gear all day on TikTok, Strava, Reddit and Discord.
+And they weight proof by similarity, not authority.
+A 4:30 marathoner does not read a review from a sub-2:30 elite the way they read one from another mid-pack runner.
+Flatten that distinction on the wall and the trust signal goes with it.

 Athlete UGC has its place.
-It carries aspiration and brand cachet.
-But on its own it reads as marketing.
-Pair it with community UGC (the parkrun warrior, the weekend rock climber, the dad who started cycling at 45) and the wall starts to do real work.
-The shopper picks which signal to weight.
-The brand provides both.
+It carries aspiration and brand cachet, and on its own it reads as marketing.
+Pair it with community UGC (the parkrun warrior, the weekend climber, the dad who started cycling at 45) and the wall starts doing real work.
+The shopper picks which signal to weight; the brand's job is to supply both and label which is which.

 Of athletic-wear shoppers say peer reviews from similar users beat brand claims